SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: Introduction

-To overcome these challenges, we propose an offline hierarchical sentence graph construction framework, as shown in Figure~\ref{fig1}(b).
-To address context loss and relationship modeling complexity, we employ a refined set of logical relationships based on Rhetorical Structure Theory (RST)~\citep{rst}.
+To overcome these challenges, we propose a hierarchical sentence graph construction framework, as shown in Figure~\ref{fig1}(b).
+To address context loss and relationship modeling complexity, we employ a refined set of relations based on Rhetorical Structure Theory (RST)~\citep{rst}.
 Specifically, we adapt RST by consolidating frequently occurring relations and removing rare ones, resulting in a practical relationship taxonomy that naturally distinguishes between nucleus sentences and satellite sentences.
 To tackle high computational overhead, we design a three-layer graph structure with topic, core sentence, and supplementary sentence layers.
-Instead of building a dense global sentence graph, we first construct topic-level subgraphs within individual documents, then establish cross-document connections through entity-concept bridges at the topic layer.
-In the online retrieval stage, we introduce a sentence graph-based retrieval-enhanced generation strategy that enables fine-grained evidence selection, thereby reducing irrelevant context and token consumption during LLM generation.
+Concretely, we first construct topic-level subgraphs within documents, then establish cross-document connections through entity-concept bridges at the topic layer.
+In the online retrieval stage, we introduce a sentence graph-based RAG strategy that enables fine-grained evidence selection, thereby reducing irrelevant context and token consumption during LLM generation.

 We summarize our contributions as follows:

 \begin{itemize} \item We are the first to apply Rhetorical Structure Theory to sentence-level graph construction for retrieval-augmented generation, providing a principled approach to model fine-grained logical relationships between sentences. \item We propose an offline hierarchical sentence graph construction method with dual logical relationship modeling, along with an online sentence-level retrieval strategy that leverages the graph structure to retrieve key evidence sentences with their logical context for multi-hop question answering tasks. \item Extensive experiments on multi-hop question answering benchmarks demonstrate the superior performance of our approach and validate the effectiveness of our framework. \end{itemize}